mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 |---------------------|----------|----------|---------------------|
 | `dataSourceAdapter` | `object` | -        | `{ "type": "db2" }` |

-When consuming change events from ingestion topics, the Real-Time Updater needs to know how to parse them.
+When consuming change events from ingestion topics, the Projection Storer needs to know how to parse them.
 For this reason it is provided a convenient manner to select the message adapter.
 Out of the box the service supports message formats employed by some Change Data Capture systems (CDC), which are: